Shinto

 Form left to right: Izunome, Ame no Uzume no Mikoto and Amaterasu Oomikami.

 Doing this veneration of the kami the right way is crucial to Shinto.
 This veneration includes acts of purification (harae) to remove kegare, a kind of both literal and metaphysical dirtiness.
 Accumulation of kegare is thought to lead to all kinds of negative things such as diseases, disharmony and bad luck.
-What exactly kegare is and consists of is difficult to pin down, as it includes both very literal dirt and more metaphysical ”contagion” that is caused by things like childbirth and death.
+What exactly kegare is and consists of is difficult to pin down, as it includes both very literal dirt and more metaphysical ”contagion” that is caused by things like misfortune, childbirth and death.

 You can accumulate kegare by your own actions, but also by accident.
 These actions can include essentially harmless things or even positive things (such as getting dirty from work), but also a particular type of kegare called tsumikegare which is accumulated from doing tsumi, a kind of ”sin”.
 The idea of tsumi includes things like damaging rice fields, certain types of incest, zoophilia and ”skinning an animal backwards” but also things like getting struck by lightning, having tumors and being bitten by snakes.
 Tsumi leaves an impression that it's mostly things that would have been disruptive to an agricultural society.
 There are also elements of fear of sorcery and things believed to be infectious such as disease and bad luck in there too.

 Kegare is overall a very vague concept, as not only people but also places can accumulate it.
 It's therefore very fortunate that kegare can be, and is, routinely purified.
-It should be noted though that historically certain groups such as lepers, people with tumors and the oppressed burakumin minority were considered permanently impure.
-These ideas of dirtiness and purity are also found in Touhou.
-In particular, the Lunarians are obsessed with purity and kegare causes them to weaken and age.
-It was the fact that Earth was so full of kegare that caused them to leave for the Moon in the first place.
+It should however be noted though that historically certain groups such as lepers, people with tumors and the oppressed burakumin minority were considered permanently impure.

 After a purification has been done offerings and prayers can be presented to the kami.
 Offerings depend on the situation and purpose, but include money or food items, most commonly rice, water, salt and sake.
 After the offering has been made, the kami can be asked for favors.
 These favors are of worldly nature, health, prosperity for family, success at education or work and finding love.
 Shinto very intentionaly took on a more worldly approach during the medieval period as a way to distinguish itself from Buddhism.